Kellect: a Kernel-Based Efficient and Lossless Event Log Collector for Windows Security: System design

-The processing module parses the raw events semantically and is the core module of the collector.
-This module is divided into three steps: event distribution, processing, and semantic correction.

-\textbf{Event distribution.} As mentioned in the \emph{Loading Event Structure}, Microsoft defines the kernel events as 13 different types according to the operations [16].
-Each event has a different opcode and attributes.
-The events need to be distributed according to the event names and sent to the specified processing method for analysis.
+\textbf{The processing module} is the core module of the collector, which semantically parsing the original data.
+According to the loaded event structure, Microsoft defines the kernel log as 13 different events.
+Different events have different opcodes and attributes.
+Therefore, the logs need to be distributed according to the event name and sent to the specified processing method for analysis.
+The original data is semantically corrected during parsing to supplement missing information or correct incomplete semantics.